data <- readRDS(

 The length between the dashed vertical lines is the quantity in the numerator, whereas the lengths of the two horizontal lines are in the denominators.
 If the two confidence intervals are almost the same, the confidence interval overlap is large, and the difference between coefficients is relatively small compared to the uncertainty around the coefficients.
 Conversely, if the overlap is small (or even negative), the coefficients are relatively far apart, relative to the random variation one would expect.

-11. Fit a linear regression model with the above specification using lm.synds() for both synthetic data sets.
+11. Fit a linear regression model with main effects only using lm.synds() for both synthetic data sets.
 Compare the results with the observed data using compare.fit.synds().

 fit_passive <- lm.synds(